 The research association will be automatically removed from Epic when the study team completes the visit that transitions the subject to Off Study in eCRIS.The study teams will no longer fill out the Research Subject Study Status change form.
 If there is a subject that needs a "Preconsent" research association added in Epic, study teams will send in the Research Subject Preconsent Study Status form.
 This allows an Epic research encounter to be scheduled.
-The form should be sent to the Clinical Research Billing Compliance Office (CRBO).
+The form should be sent to the Research Indicator inbox.

 RESEARCH STATUS UPDATES AND URGENT ASSOCIATIONS

 The research association clearly identifies those patients participating in clinical research studies.
 For current participants, "Research Active" will display in the patient header.

 "Research Active" will also display if the patient has a "Preconsent" status on the trial.
 This status is used to allow research appointments to be scheduled for a future date.

 If a research appointment is needed within 24 hours and there is no Preconsent study association for the patient in Epic, please put 'Urgent' in the subject line of the email submitting the Research Subject Preconsent Status form to the Research Indicator inbox.
 Once the preconsent association is entered, the support team will contact study team.